OmniLayer/spec/README.md

 ### Pay for an Omni Protocol Currency Purchase

 Description: Transaction type 24 is used to send bitcoins to complete an Omni Protocol currency purchase.
+[???
+NEED TO DECIDE HOW TO UNIQUELY IDENTIFY A SINGLE OP CURRENCY SELL OFFER]

 You must send the appropriate amount of bitcoins before the specified time limit expires to complete the purchase.
 Note that you must send the bitcoins from the same address which initiated the purchase.
 If you send less than the correct amount of bitcoins, your purchase will be adjusted downwards once the time limit expires.
 The remaining coins will be added back to those available in the Sell Offer if it’s still active.
 If you send more than the correct amount of bitcoins, the extra bitcoins will go to the seller and you will receive nothing in return (unless the seller chooses to return any of the extra bitcoins to you).
 If you do not send complete payment before the time limit expires, the Omni Protocol coins not paid for will be added back to those still for sale in the Sell Offer if it’s still active.
 If the Sell Offer is no longer active, the coins not paid for will be returned to the seller's available balance of that currency.